yusbelydg/angular-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

+The Getting Started tutorial covers the same major topics as this Tour of Heroes—components, template syntax, routing, services, and accessing data via HTTP—in a condensed format, following the most current best practices.

+In this Tour of Heroes tutorial, you will build an app that helps a staffing agency manage its stable of heroes.

+This app has many of the features you'd expect to find in a data-driven application.
+It acquires and displays a list of heroes, edits a selected hero's detail, and navigates among different views of heroic data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.